 Then I hired an electrician to install our low-profile Cranbrook fan.
 Hunter's Cranbrook design is whimsical and quirky--and I just love it for a girl's room.
 We are big DIYers, but have found it best to hire out for electrical work--especially ceiling fans.

 We went from a full-sized bed to a twin bed in her room.
 She needed more floor space to play.
 I researched storage daybeds and found that the Hemnes Daybed from IKEA had the best value so we went for it.
 She loves that her bed can turn into a double bed for guests, and the storage drawers are deep and perfect for her toys.
+I’ve had several friends ask which mattress we bought for her.
+We went with a memory foam twin from Amazon for under $100 (crazy!).
+It had good reviews and she says it is comfortable.

 When you enter the room, the fan, canopy & bed are the focal point and I kept that wall simple without art.
 But it is important that tweens/preteens get to display their art.
 They have their own style and as parents we should embrace that!
 So we added her artwork to the wall across from her bed.
 I mixed in a few new pieces typography art like the "Bless This Mess" sign with artwork she had designed at summer camps.